dotnet/tye/docs/recipes/dapr.md

 These services use a variety of Dapr's features:

-- State Storate (`store`)
+- State Storage (`store`)
 - Invoke (`store`, `products`)
 - Pub/Sub (`store`, `orders`)

-You can find the Dapr component files [here](https://github.com/dotnet/tye/tree/master/samples/dapr/components).
+You can find the Dapr component files for the sample project [here](https://github.com/dotnet/tye/tree/master/samples/dapr/pub-sub/components).

 ## Running the sample locally

-To run this sample, simply go to the `samples/dapr` directory and run the following command:
+To run this sample, simply go to the `samples/dapr/pub-sub` directory and run the following command:

 ```sh
 tye run